decreo17/Splinterlands-Battle-List/README.md

 # Splinterlands-Battle-List
 Forked from AgentOrange: https://github.com/ryanbautista19/Splinterlands-Battle-List

-Get this forked from: https://github.com/decreo17/Splinterlands-Battle-List
+Get this fork from: https://github.com/decreo17/Splinterlands-Battle-List

 ## Download the app from the release